tomitan100/org.openhab.binding.bom/README.md

 ## BOM Images

-BOM images, like radar rain images, can retrieved and processed.
+BOM images, like rain radar, rainfall and satellite images, can retrieved and processed.
 You have the option of:
-- Retrieve the image series filenames (e.g radar loop images) for use in custom template with custom AngularJS animation code.
+- Retrieve the image sequence filenames for use in custom template with custom AngularJS animation code.
-- Generate animated GIF of the images.
+- Generate animated GIF from a sequence images.
-- Generate a series merged of PNG's of the images.
+- Generate individual PNG images from a sequence of images.

 See below for more details.